 The next step up adds a second channel at 5GHz to the 802.11n standard.
 This higher frequency improves speed and is less susceptible to interference, but at the expense of shorter signal range.

 Top of the range comes 802.11ac.
 This is the newest standard and combines both 2.4GHz and 5GHz channels to give in some cases speeds that can theoretically surpass even Gigabit Ethernet.
 Although in real word use I’d go with wired Gigabit every time!

 One factor to bear in mind is whether the devices you’ll use to connect to your router support the faster standards.
 There’s little point (other than future proofing) paying extra for 1900Mbps 802.11ac if your PC / laptop / phone only work at 300Mbps 802.11g for example.

 The inSSIDer software can be very helpful in displaying your networks signal strength and detecting other nearby networks which may be causing interference.

 External Antenna Connection Type

 Depending on your location, using your routers built in antenna may work fine.
 In lower signal areas though, attaching an external antenna can make a big difference.

 There are generally two types of connector for attaching an external antenna.
 SMA and TS9.
-Adapter are available to convert between the two sizes on connectors.
+Adapters are also available to convert between the two sizes of connectors.